 Sorry.
 He gets distracted.
 But I don’t.
 Onward… In the middle of the historical displays was a circa 1926 Fordson Tractor in tip-top condition.
 In fact, the guy who donated it used it until 1968.
 It looks like a giant sewing machine with giant toy wheels and, hey!
 Damian!
 You can’t follow the cat under the tractor!

 There was some good information on local dairy farms that no longer exist.
-(However, CTMQ is seeking out and sampling the milks and cheeses at the few existing working dairy farms left in Connecticut, here.)
+(However, I am seeking out and sampling cheeses at the few existing working dairy farms left in Connecticut, here!)

 Nearby, a cheese press stands by with a sign explaining how cheese was made long ago.
 Rennet is added to milk in order to sour it to begin the cheese-making process.
 Today, rennet is made commercially but 100 years ago it was obtained from cow stomach.
 Which is pretty gross to me for some reason.
 Cow’s milk mixed with rennet from cow’s stomach equals cheese.
 Oh well, I still love cheese.